Policy last updated

 VET targeted funding is based on a 6-band model and is allocated pro-rata for enrolments up to 180 hours per VET course enrolment per year.

-To attract VET targeted funding, schools must enter accurate details of all VET enrolments on the Victorian Assessment Software System (VASS) by the annual VET enrolment deadline, which is 30 April in 2024.
+To attract VET targeted funding, schools must enter accurate details of all VET enrolments on the Victorian Assessment Software System (VASS) by the annual VET enrolment deadline, which will fall between 29 April 2025 and 1 May 2025 and will be advised once confirmed.

 Enrolments for students between 15 to 20 years of age (inclusive) at the annual VET enrolment deadline enrolled in eligible VET certificates will attract VET targeted funding.